-Sealing: It is important to seal around the pipework where it exits the floor slab to prevent air leakage.
-This can be achieved using a gun-applied bathroom sealant or similar, which can be obtained from a DIY store or builders merchants.
+Sealing: It is important to seal around the pipework where it exits the sump through the wall to prevent air leakage.
+This can be achieved using expanding foam sealant or a gun-applied bathroom sealant or similar, which can be obtained from a DIY store or builders merchants.

-Roof outlets: The system can exhaust through a gas flue type ridge ventilator at the ridge (as shown) or through the slope of the roof via a vent cowl or tile vent.
-All are widely available from DIY stores and builders merchants.
+Roof outlets: The system can exhaust through a vent cowl (as shown) or tile vent through the slope of the roof.
+Both are widely available from DIY stores and builders merchants.